Ice Energy Storage Technology from the Container

 How much Cooling Capacity does your Project Require?

 Are you planning a modernisation of your building's air conditioning or cooling system?
-Our engineers will assist you with the integration of ice energy storages into an existing air conditioning system and calculation of the cooling capacity required.
+Our engineers will assist you with the integration of ice energy storages into an existing air conditioning system and with a calculation of the cooling capacity required.

 By the way: The transfer of cooling capacity to the climate within a room is particularly efficient when combined with BEKA cooling ceilings.
 Our cooling ceilings with integrated capillary tube mats bring into play energetic advantages comparable to those of ice energy stores: a high degree of efficiency, rapid response and an even distribution of cooling or warming due to large areas of heat exchange.